 Since Chase Ultimate Rewards is one of the most popular transferable points programs out there, with some incredible ways to turn points into smiles, let’s waste no time and get get right to it.

-Before we dive into some of these fun ways to redeem your Ultimate Rewards points, we want to remind beginners (and those under 5/24) that Chase is the place you want to start when it comes to credit card points, if you’re applying for new cards.
+Before we dive into some of these fun ways to redeem your Ultimate Rewards points, we want to remind beginners that Chase is the place you want to start when it comes to credit card points, if you’re applying for new cards.

 If you’re considering a new Chase card to help boost your Ultimate Rewards balance, you have some great personal and business card options.

 Air New Zealand Business Class Via Virgin Atlantic Flying Club